 * October 2014 | "Bloody Chunks" Solo Photography Show at Antiques Street Gallery, Saigon, Vietnam.

-For the past 18 months he has been shooting a personal project 'Bloody Chunks' about the Vietnamese underground metal scene, a small but dedicated hard core of individuals creating death / grindcore / brutal and raw black metal music for an equally spirited group of aficionados.
+* January 2014 | Neil wins 1st Prize in the NY Magazine - PDN Music Moments Contest with a selection of photographs from a personal project 'Bloody Chunks' about the Vietnamese underground metal scene, about a small but dedicated hard core of individuals creating death / grindcore / brutal and raw black metal music for an equally spirited group of aficionados.

-Neil's 'Bloody Chunks series has also just been shortlisted for the Fotofilmic 2014 Global Film Photography publication and curation platform dedicated to photographers working with film as a medium.
+* July 2014 | Bloody Chunks is shortlisted for the Fotofilmic (Canada) 2014 Global competition.
+Fotofilmic is a film photography publication and curation platform dedicated to photographers working with film as a medium.